The Sinkhole State

 If you have sinkhole coverage, your insurance company will probably order a geological report to establish the cause of the damage.
 This report may suggest how to prevent future damage.
 If the testing confirms that a sinkhole was the cause, your insurance policy should pay for the testing and repairs, minus any applicable deductibles.
 By law, you are entitled to take part in a neutral evaluation program if you and your insurance company disagree on whether damage was caused by a sinkhole.

 If you have filed a sinkhole claim and it has been denied, you are entitled to get a second opinion from an independent professional who can even review the insurance company’s own report that may be subject to an entirely different interpretation.
-As one of South Florida's most respected and oldest law firms, Stabinski Law has been the firm to trust for legal issues involving insurance bad faith litigation for decades.
+As one of Florida's most respected and oldest law firms, Stabinski Law has been the firm to trust for legal issues involving insurance bad faith litigation for decades.
 If you wish to learn more about how our firm can be of assistance to you, we encourage you to contact us today by calling (305) 643-3100 or filling out a free case evaluation form.

 DISCLAIMER: Any information about past verdicts and settlements is based on the unique facts of each case.
 Every case is different, and future cases may not achieve the same or similar results.
 These amounts reflect the gross recovery (before attorneys’ fees and expenses are deducted).